Asynonametrics

 And Asynonametrics, though a natural instinct, can be perverted.

-We can learn inappropriate prejudices, declaring certain people-groups inferior or dangerous.
+We can learn inappropriate prejudices, declaring entire people-groups inferior or dangerous.

 Justifiable-Asynonametrics and unjustifiable-prejudices can grow and twine together